nationalarchives/da-ayr-design-documentation/architecture-design-records/006-Permissions-modelling.md

 ## Decision

-Based on my current understanding, for a first iteration I think a reasonable choice would be to create groups, where each group represents a government department.
+Based on my current understanding, I think a reasonable choice for the first iteration would be to create groups, where each group represents a government department.
 Each group will be then assigned to a role that has access to the resources of that group.